Rndynt/AuthCore/docs/INSTALLATION.md

 # Installation Guide

-This guide walks through getting AuthCore running from a clean checkout.
+This guide walks through getting Realmio running from a clean checkout.
 By the end you will have a local instance responding to both tenant and admin authentication requests.

 ## 1. Prerequisites